HomeAnswersObstetrics and Gynecologypleural fluid

 Hello doctor,

 I am 26 years old, currently pregnant with my second child for 26 weeks and 5 days.
 I just left the doctor's office having done an anatomy ultrasound.
 The doctor said there is a little fluid around my baby's heart, but not to worry.
-I have been scheduled in three weeks for the same ultrasound and also have been scheduled I believe for an abnormalities test.
-Even though the doctor has told me not to worry I am just freaking out and have been crying all day.
-It would be nice if I could get an answer as to what may have caused small fluid around the heart?
-What would the worse outcome be and what I can do now with my everyday habits if that makes sense, as I will be stressing for three weeks about this?
-Any information would be helpful.
+I have been scheduled in three weeks for the same ultrasound, and I have also been scheduled, I believe, for an abnormalities test.
+Even though the doctor has told me not to worry, I am just freaking out and have been crying all day.
+It would be nice if I could get an answer to the following things,

 Hello,